drshooby/radiant/README.md

 google_auth_client_secret = "YOUR CLIENT SECRET"
 ```

-Once done, you can deploy the Terraform infrastructure and Google sign-in will be enabled.
+Once done, Google sign-in will be enabled in the Cognito UI.

 ## Project Status & Next Steps